Skip to main content

 • express their feelings by laughing, screaming and crying

-• recognise feelings in others - for example, they may get upset if another child is crying
+• start to recognise feelings in others - for example, they may get upset if another child is crying

 Your baby will start to understand that objects continue to exist even when they are not seen.
 For example, when you hide a toy under a blanket they will lift the blanket to find it.